 Naturally, copper is antibacterial and also resistant to mold, making the bathtub consistently sanitary.
 To make sure your copper tub stays clean, you need to clean it with clean, warm water after every bath and dry it properly for the best results.
 The cleaning can be done using mild soap and a soft cloth.

-Abrasive products and brushes should be avoided because they damage the surface of the copper tub.
+Abrasive products and brushes should be avoided as they damage the surface of your freestanding copper tub.
 Contact with acids should also be avoided.
 Acidic substances in your bathroom could be lemon juice and vinegar.
 Whenever they spill on your copper tub, make sure that you rinse immediately.

 Waxing of the copper tub on a regular basis is also advisable.
 This practice prevents scratching of the surface and mineral buildup.
 If you wish to strip unwanted patina, you can occasionally use a copper polishing cream.
 For the lovers of salts in the bathroom, copper tubs may not be your ideal bathtubs.
 Salt damages the bathtub’s patina, hence losing its aesthetic value.